 Traffic signs are an essential aspect of road safety in Alberta.
 These signs play a crucial role in guiding drivers and pedestrians, minimizing the risk of accidents, and helping maintain a smooth flow of traffic.

 Preparing for The Alberta Written Knowledge Test

-The written driver’s test in Alberta is open to everyone over the age of sixteen and foreigners.
-Writing this class seven written drivers test is the first step one takes towards becoming a driver.
-Passing the alberta drivers license test not only gives you the permit, but it braces you up to face your new responsibility.
+The written Alberta drivers license test is open to everyone over sixteen and foreigners.
+Writing this class seven written driver test is the first step to becoming a driver.
+Passing the Alberta drivers license test not only gives you the permit but it braces you up to face your new responsibility.

 However, the tests are always challenging, especially for those who are not prepared well enough.

 The test questions are not complicated.
 They are all about testing your IQ and the depth of your driving comprehension.
 Besides, the Alberta driving test is based on the Alberta Driver’s handbook.
 Out of the 30 multiple-choice questions, you are supposed to get at least 25 questions correct.
-For foreigners, the test is also availed in more than ten languages.
+The Alberta Drivers License Test is also available for foreigners in more than ten languages.

-How to prepare for the Alberta license driver’s test
+How to prepare for the Alberta Drivers License Test

 1. Us the driver’s manual

 Getting the Alberta Driver’s handbook should be your first approach before considering g her reading materials.
 The handbook can be downloaded from Alberta’s ministry of transportation official webpage.